jacobjones/DoubleJay.Epi.ConfigurableColorPicker/README.md

 public virtual IColor Color { get; set; }
 ```

-This gives you an ``IColor`` which contains then ID, name and value.
+This gives you an ``IColor`` which contains the ID, name and value.

 Setting a default value is also straight-forward: